mrkkrp/markkarpov.com/resume/resume.md

 * Nix is one of the main technologies we use at Tweag.
 I run NixOS as my primary OS and use Nix daily in my work and for personal projects.
+* DevOps experience.
 * Strong knowledge of Git.
+* AWS and GCP.
+* Docker.
-* CI: Travis CI, Circle CI, Buildkite.
+* CI: GitHub actions, Travis CI, Circle CI, Buildkite.
 * Databases: PostgreSQL, MySQL.
-* AWS.
 * Linux server.
-* Docker.
-* Bash/Python/Haskell scripting.
-* Dependent types, theorem provers: Coq.
-* Build systems: make, shake, Bazel.
-* Server automation: Ansible.
-* Front-end: HTML (5), CSS (Bootstrap), JavaScript (jQuery, AJAX, websockets).
 * Other languages I know: C, C++, Python, Common Lisp, Emacs Lisp.

 ## Soft skills

-* I know how to work with people who have different types of personalities and skill levels.
+* Ability to work with people with diverse personalities and skill levels.
 * Flexible and open to criticism.
-If I'm presented with good arguments, I can change my opinion.
-It's not hard for me to admit that I may be wrong.
 * Active in discussion, good communicator.
 * I speak Russian (native), English (fluent), and French (intermediate).